Whether it's meeting a dinosaur, star-gazing or watching a family show, you can be sure of a fun day out, whatever the weather.

 Do something different at Discover, a children's story-making centre in Stratford.
 You can dress up, explore a secret cave, and even visit a pirate ship!
 Aimed at families with children aged 0-11, it makes for a fantastic day indoors.
 And if the weather does pick up, you can head outdoors and explore the Story Garden.

 Escape the rain by heading underground into the huge London Dungeon beneath County Hall on the South Bank.
 Take a thrilling 90-minute tour of London's grisly history which includes live shows, underground rides and terrifying special effects.
-Screams guaranteed!Find Prices
+Screams guaranteed!Book Now

 London's most famous toyshop, Hamleys, is the perfect place to wile away a few hours.
 Its Regent Street store has seven floors to explore; full of arts and crafts, action toys and soft toys.
 Keep an eye out for demonstrations of cool new products and special events.
 Refuel in-store with a cake, milkshake or treats from the sweet shop.